puttyman/hass-amplifi/README.md

 ## Setup

 You can setup this component by using HA integration by going to Configuration -> Integration.
-Then click on the + button.
+Then click on the `+` bottom right button.
+Search for `Amplifi`.
 Simply enter your hostname and password for your Amplifi router.

-### HA Integration

-When you have installed Shelly you can add it in GUI under HA integration.
-Use the plus button and search for Shelly.
-You need to specify the prefix that is used as first part of the entity_id to avoid conflicts.
-Default is shelly.

-When you have added Shelly to HA you can do the configuration by clicking the settings gear for this integration.

 ### Configure in config.yaml